bobbyluig/eclipse/docs/src/tutorial.md

 $$|\Delta| = r \times \tan \left(\frac{1}{2} d\theta \right)$$

 The $(x, y)$ contribution from the rotation part is always perpendicular to the line from the center to the vertex.
 This means that we can use the [normalized vector](https://en.wikipedia.org/wiki/Unit_vector) $\hat{u}$ to find the desired values.
-Finally, add the desired rotational contribution value for $dv$.
+Finally, add the desired forward contribution value for $dv$.

 $$\begin{bmatrix} x \\ y \end{bmatrix} = |\Delta| \times \hat{u} + \begin{bmatrix}dv \\ 0 \end{bmatrix}$$